msatyan/MyNodeC/README.md

 ```

 ##### 2) Slightly above lower value ranges
-- Performance of of JS execution may have start falling down significantly:
+- Performance of of JS execution have start falling down significantly:
-The V8 may have started getting profiling information about the JS function from the previous iterations of execution.
-The metadata gathered is goo enough for certain portion of the JS code to be converted to native.
-Then is time to get engaging with **TurboFan** compiler.
-The for some time the TurboFan may get busy in converting portions of the JS byte code to native code by using **peephole optimization** technique.
-During this time some processing power is being used by TurboFan to compile JS byte code to native code.
+The V8 may have started getting metadata information about various part of the JS code from its previous run iterations.
+This information is good enough for portions of  bytecode to be converted to native.
+Then it is time to get **TurboFan** compiler engaged and it will be busy for some time converting bits and pieces of the bytecode to native by using **peephole optimization** technique.
+The reason for the JS runtime performance degradation in this spectrum is because a slice of processing power is being diverted for TurboFan.

 ##### 3) Somewhat mid to upper value ranges
-- Performance of of JS may start getting better:
+- Performance of of JS start getting better:
-A significant portion of JS byte code may has converted into native instruction, the **TurboFan** compiler may be still active for converting the remaining still left.
-By now a significant portion of the code is in native, then those instruction set can be executed fast.
+The **TurboFan** compiler may be still active for converting the remaining bytecode to native.
+By now a significant portion of the bytecode is already in native, then those instructions can be executed faster.

 ##### 4) Upper value ranges
 - Performance of JS function is excellent and consistent:
-By now we may be wondering can JavaScript be performed this good, it is somewhat comparable to the native function.
-Yes it is not magic, the **TurboFan** compiler has converted most (if not all) JS byte code to native.
+By now we may be wondering can JavaScript be performed this good, it is somewhat comparable to the native function execution speed.
+Yes it is not magic, the **TurboFan** compiler has converted most (if not all) bytecode to native.
 From now onwards no need of TurboFan to be engaged.
 The native instruction can be send directly to the underlying processors and it is expected be run fast.
-There are situation V8 may not be successful in converting the entire JS byte code to native; if so any leftover portion will be interpreted by Ignition.
+There are situation V8 may not be successful in converting the entire JS bytecode to native; if so any leftover portion will be interpreted by Ignition.

 ### SpeedTest.js profile output